Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

-In order to estimate $\psi(t)$ using finite samples, we proceed as follows.
-In case of the primal IPW, we fit conditional densities { $p(T \mid C), p(L \mid T, M, C),$} and { $p(Y \mid T, M, L, C),$} either parametrically (using logistic regression for instance), or using flexible models like generalized additive models (GAMs) or nonparametric kernel regression methods.
+To estimate $\psi(t)$ we proceed as follows.
+In case of primal IPW, we fit conditional densities { $p(T \mid C), p(L \mid T, M, C),$} and { $p(Y \mid T, M, L, C),$} either parametrically (using generalized linear models for instance), or via more flexible models (like generalized additive models or nonparametric kernel regression methods) as long as sample size allows.
 The target parameter is then obtained by empirically evaluating the outer expectation using the fitted models.
-Note that we can also avoid modeling the conditional density of $Y$, as the outcome regression $\E[Y \mid T, M, L, C]$ suffices to estimate $\psi(t),$ i.e., $\psi_{\text{primal}}$ can be expressed equivalently as
+We can also avoid modeling the conditional density of $Y$, as the outcome regression { $\E[Y \mid T, M, L, C]$} suffices to estimate $\psi(t),$ i.e., $\psi_{\text{primal}}$ can be expressed equivalently as

 {

 }

 A simple procedure to estimate the dual IPW involves modeling the conditional density { $p(M \mid T, C).$} However, a more sophisticated procedure may take advantage of modeling the density ratio directly as suggested by \cite{sugiyama2010dimensionality}.